Debugging Linux Kernel with Visual Studio + VirtualBox

 This tutorial shows how to debug a Linux kernel module using Visual Studio and the internal VirtualBox debugger.
-This method of debugging is faster than using KGDB with a virtual COM port, however it has several limitations:
+This method of debugging is faster than using KGDB with a virtual COM port, however it requires installing a development build of VirtualBox.

-Before you begin, please install Visual Studio, VirtualBox and the latest VisualKernel.
-Then power off your virtual machine, go to its settings, disable the “Enable VT-x/AMD-v” option and restart the VM:
+Before you begin, please install Visual Studio, development build of VirtualBox and the latest VisualKernel.

 Then follow the steps below: